calbert1209/challenges/challenge-react/README.md

 ## What's next

-I've added some issues to this fork as a reminder of things I might handle next if this were a real project
+I've added some issues to this fork as a record of things I might handle next if this were a real project.

 ## Thank You!